-The final thing that you can do with an element in 2D space using the transform
+The final thing you can do within 2D space using the transform

-property is tilt it (or rather, skew it).
-This transformation is achieved by tilting the element along one or two axes simultaneously.
+property is tilting or skewing elements.
+We achieve this transformation by tilting objects along one or two axes simultaneously.

 Don't confuse rotate